 Many of us berate ourselves.
 We notice the things we didn’t do - not the things we did.
-We’re quick to criticize ourselves.
+And so we’re quick to criticise ourselves.

 1. Notice your language

 Every time you notice yourself putting yourself down, belittling yourself, berating yourself - Stop.
 Congratulate yourself on noticing - rather than berate yourself further.
 That's a big first step.
 It can take a long time to break old habits, but being aware is a great starting point.

 2. Reframe your self-talk

 Now you’re noticing your language, start to reframe it.
-For example if something is going wrong and you find yourself saying “I’m useless at everything”.
-Then perhaps this could become “Ooops, glad I spotted that.
+For example, if something is going wrong and you find yourself saying, “I’m useless at everything”.
+Then perhaps this could become “Oops, glad I spotted that.
 Now I just need to do x to fix y”.
 Again, be patient, changing old habits takes time.

 This may sound tricky and it will take practise.
 We each have layers and layers of limiting beliefs and triggered responses to situations.
-We’ll have inbuilt programming to take us into disempowering emotional states, such as victim or martyr.
-But pausing objectively to think “why am I in this mood and what will it achieve/does it help me?”, can be really empowering.
+Some responses served us well in the past, but may not be needed now.
+Pausing objectively to think “why am I in this mood?" or "why did that make me feel like this?" can be really enlightening and empowering.
 Sometimes we can just “let it go”.